 You can use a tampon while using the NuvaRing.
 NuvaRing, however, can interfere with the placement of a diaphragm.
 Don't use a diaphragm as a backup method of birth control while using NuvaRing.

 - Hatcher RA, et al. Contraceptive Technology.
 20th ed.
-New York, N.Y.: Ardent Media; 2011.
+New York, N.Y.: Ardent Media; 2011:343.

 - NuvaRing (prescribing information).
-Roseland, N.J.: Organon USA Inc.; 2008. http://www.nuvaring.com.
+Whitehouse Station, N.J.: Merck & Co.
+Inc.; 2013. http://www.nuvaring.com.
 Accessed Nov.
-18, 2011.
+18, 2014.